stevej2608/reactpy/README-STJ.md

     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)

-The server is now dormant, waiting for an incomming connection.
+The server is now dormant, waiting for an incoming connection.

 ### Normal Running